magomezh/Food_Insecurity/README.md

   </tr>
  </table>

- The downward slope of the line shows there is a negative correlation for three of the education categories, but the coefficients are so low that there is not a strong correlation.
-The interesting point here is that counties with a higher percentage of people with bachelor's degree or higher have a higher probability of having a food bank within the county or nearby.
+Counties with a higher percentage of people with bachelor's degree or higher have a higher probability of having a food bank within the county or nearby.

   > ### Interaction Model